 Mileage reflects data collected via GPS.
 The description below is going by old FS stats.

 The hike begins as a shady wonderland with immediate views of the vertical rock ledges of the Granite summit to your right.
-This wilderness is a protected area for the nesting of Peregrine Falcons which were almost extinct just a few years ago.
+This wilderness is a protected area for the nesting of Peregrine Falcons, which were almost extinct just a few years ago.
 This is a popular area for rock climbers and repellers, but I didn't see any the day I was there, as the protective order keeps the cliffs closed through July 15th out of respect for the falcons.
-Fine by me... that means no crowds on the trail!
-Shortly after the initial view you will come to the trail register, sign in, and forge ahead.
+Fine by me, that means no crowds on the trail!
+Shortly after the initial view, you will come to the trail register, sign in, and forge ahead.
 The trail is well maintained and easy to follow.
-The dirt is smooth and solid and graced with pine needles which makes the trek quite enjoyable.
+The dirt is smooth, stable, and graced with pine needles, making the trek quite enjoyable.

-The trek on the way to the point offers more shady pines and some magnificent level rock slabs carpeting the ground.
-Coming from the valley in the summer, it is awesome, like someone turned the air conditioning on outside.
+The trek to the point offers more shady pines and some magnificent level rock slabs carpeting the ground.
+Coming from the valley in the summer is refreshing, as if someone turned on the air conditioning outside.

-After the adventure, turn left out of the parking lot (it is one way) and you can drive around the loop road back down to the lake area for a little R & R or a picnic...sorry guys, but there is no swimming allowed!
+After the adventure, turn left out of the parking lot (it is one way).
+You can drive around the loop road back down to the lake area for a little R & R or a picnic...sorry guys, but there is no swimming allowed!
 Enjoy this beautiful area, especially the CLEAN AIR.